EDUC5474 Information and Communication Technology Curriculum II

 - Students are able to (1) demonstrate a variety of teaching and learning strategies that meet the needs of adolescent learners; (2) demonstrate a detailed understanding of the Digital Technologies Australian Curriculum and produce effective and engaging materials to support the teaching of this curriculum; (3) demonstrate proficiency of ICT knowledge and understanding through the use of various tools and software packages; (4) demonstrate effective assessment development through the creation of assessment tasks; (5) demonstrate an awareness of student learning needs specifically related to ICT competence, through the planning of differentiated learning and a selection of differentiated resources; and (6) communicate effectively and professionally with others.

 - Typically this unit is assessed in the following ways: (1) lesson delivery; (2) creating an assessment item; and (3) teaching and learning program.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the lesson delivery and lesson plan, ICT portfolio, and teaching and learning program components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the lesson delivery, creating an assessment item, and teaching and learning program components.

 Supplementary assessment is not available in this unit.